vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/2.install/deploy-nebula-with-swarm.md

 ## Prerequisites

-Before deploying cluster, make sure that you have installed Nebula Graph, Docker, Docker Compose.
+Before deploying cluster, make sure that you have installed Docker and Docker Compose.
 To customize load balancing and high availability, you need to install HAProxy, and Keepalived.

 The hosts used in this document are as follow: